-- On 24 March 2001, the Daily Mirror published an article entitled "Amanda's fury over her friend's 'fondness' for Les; get out of our lives, she says", which was written by prolific hacker James Scott.
+26. On 24 March 2001, the Daily Mirror published an article entitled "Amanda's fury 18 over her friend's 'fondness' for Les; get out of our lives, she says", which was written by prolific hacker James Scott.
 The article reported on Ms Holden falling out with her friend, soap star, Emily Symonds over her becoming 'too close' to Mr Dennis, Ms Holden as being 'paranoid about Emily' and quoting an unidentified 'friend'.
-This information was largely repeated in the notorious 3am column on 2 April 2001 under the heading, "The best of Emmernies". - 27.
-On 3 April 2001, solicitors for Ms Holden and Mr Dennis wrote to the Daily Mirror making a legal complaint about the story in which they pointed out that it was 'astonishing' that the newspaper had chosen to publish this information without even attempting to check it first with Ms Holden or Mr Dennis.
+This information was largely repeated in the notorious 3am column on 2 April 2001 under the heading, "The best of Emmernies".

+- On 3 April 2001, solicitors for Ms Holden and Mr Dennis wrote to the Daily Mirror making a legal complaint about information in the storiesy in which they pointed out that it was 'astonishing' that the newspaper had chosen to publish this information without even attempting to check it first with Ms Holden or Mr Dennis.
 Despite having been sufficiently confident of its story to publish without even attempting to check it first with any of those involved, MGN made no attempt to defend the claim, choosing instead to apologise shortly afterwards. - 28.
-The story had in fact been obtained through voicemail interception by James Scott (as MGN was later forced to admit in its Defence dated 8 January 2016 in the MNHL claim brought by Ms Holden).
-The Claimants will refer to the two invoices in the name of Mr Scott from private investigators ELI, who were commissioned by the

-- newspaper in March 2001, which relate for example to "extensive enquiries" carried out by them in relation to Ms Holden. - 29.
-The Claimants will contend that the Legal Department investigated and settled this claim because it became aware that the 'source' of the story was or involved voicemail interception by James Scott and/or the use of unlawful information gathering by private investigators and therefore could not be relied upon in any legal action to defend the complaint.
+The informationstory had in fact been obtained through voicemail interception by James Scott (as MGN was later forced to admit in its Defence dated 8 January 2016 in the MNHL claim brought by Ms Holden).
+The Claimants will refer to the two invoices in the name of Mr Scott from private investigators ELI, who were commissioned by the newspaper in March 2001, which relate for example to "extensive enquiries" carried out by them in relation to Ms Holden. - 29.
+The Claimants will contend that the Legal Department investigated and settled this claim on MGN's behalf (either on its own by using its authority to settle claims up to a certain value with subsequent notification of Mr Vickers, or with the express approval of Mr Vickers and thus the Board) because it became aware that the 'source' of the story was or involved voicemail interception by James Scott and/or the use of unlawful information gathering by private investigators and therefore could not be relied upon in any legal action to defend the complaint.